-- For the purposes of this final report and the technical advice to the Commission, both categories of benchmark administrators under the direct supervision of ESMA are collectively referred to as "Benchmark Administrators". - 10.
-To deliver its advice to the Commission, ESMA took into account the existing Union regulatory framework in areas where European institutions or agencies have the power to impose fines on market participants. - 11.
-In particular, ESMA has considered Regulation (EC) No 1060/2009 on credit rating agencies (the "CRA Regulation") and the Commission Delegated Regulation (EU) No 946/2012 (the "CRA Commission Delegated Regulation") as well as Regulation (EU) No 648/2012 on OTC derivatives, central counterparties and trade repositories ("EMIR") and the Commission Delegated Regulation (EU) No 667/2014 (the "TR Commission Delegated Regulation").
-ESMA has also considered the relevant experience that it has p.
-23. Regulation (EU) No 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories, OJ L 201, 27.7.2012, p.
-1.
+- 8. For the purposes of this consultation paper and the technical advice to the Commission, both categories of benchmark administrators under the direct supervision of ESMA are collectively referred to as "Benchmark Administrators". - 9.
+In order to deliver its advice to the Commission, ESMA took into account the existing Union regulatory framework in areas where European institutions or agencies have the power to impose fines on market participants. - 10.
+In particular, ESMA has considered Regulation (EC) No 1060/2009 on credit rating agencies (the "CRA Regulation")4 and the Commission Delegated Regulation (EU) No 946/2012 (the "CRA Commission Delegated Regulation")5 as well as Regulation (EU) No 648/2012 on OTC derivatives, central counterparties and trade repositories ("EMIR")6 and the Commission Delegated Regulation (EU) No 667/2014 (the "TR Commission")

-Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, OJ L 302, 17.11.2009, p.
+4 Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, OJ L 302, 17.11.2009, p.
 1.